Polyanyanwu/graces-buffet-pp4/README.md

     3. Cancel bookings
     4. Enquiries on booking history

 Only the Admin will use the Admin portal, while Operator and Public will use the application main page.
-Accessible menu items will depend on the role assigned to the user by the operator.
+Accessible menu items will depend on the role assigned to the user by the administrator.

 [>> Bact to TOC](#table-of-contents)